Mike-Gough/mike-gough.github.io/Content/basics/Facade.md

 Within a single applications code base, fine-graned APIs can provide a developers with a large number of methods which can be chained together in flexible ways to produce new features for customers.
 However, one of the consequences of such fine-grained behavious is that interactions between components become tightly coupled and typically require lots of method invocations.

 This becomes particularly problematic with remote calls which are often orders of magnitude more expensive to perform since they typically require data to be serialised, authentication and authorisation checks to be performed, packets to be sent accross a network and so on.
-As a result a course-grained interface may be required in order to minimise the number of calls needed perform a function.
+As a result, a course-grained interface may be required in order to minimise the number of calls needed perform a function.

 ## Structure
 The diagram below provides an example of a coarse-grained interface that's intended to be used by remote consumers that want to minimuse the number of calls needed to get something done: